Bleala/Pimsync-DOCKERIZED/README.md

       TZ: Europe/Vienna
       # Optional: set the container mode, `auto` will run the PIMSYNC_COMMAND, `manual` will only run the container, so you can exec into it and run your commands manually, default to auto
       CONTAINER_MODE: auto
-      # Optional: set the Pimsync command, default to `daemon`, can be extended with flags, e.g. "sync -n" or "daemon -r"
+      # Optional: set the Pimsync command for `auto` mode, default to `daemon`, can be extended with flags, e.g. "sync -n" or "daemon -r"
       PIMSYNC_COMMAND: daemon
       # Optional: set the Pimsync config path, default to `/pimsync/pimsync.conf`
       PIMSYNC_CONFIG: /pimsync/pimsync.conf